 Yes, you are entitled to see all of your child's school records.
-Make your request (either verbally or in writing) to the Special Education Department.
+Make your request in writing to the Special Education Department.

-May I obtain an independent assessment of my child, and must that assessment be considered by the school districtin educational planning?
+May I obtain an independent assessment of my child, and must that assessment be considered by the school district in educational planning?